alobanov11/UIKitPlus/README.md

 Live preview provided by SwiftUI (available only since macOS Catalina).

-> The only problem we have is that since names of views are the same in `UIKitPlus` and `SwiftUI` we should use aliases like `UButton` for `Button` or `UView` for `View`, so everything with `U` prefix.
+> The only problem we have is that since names of views are the same in `UISwift` and `SwiftUI` we should use aliases like `UButton` for `Button` or `UView` for `View`, so everything with `U` prefix.
 It is only necessary if you want to use live previews, otherwise there is no need to import `SwiftUI`, so no name conflicts.

 #### Preview single item